BMW Service and Repair

 When you need BMW service and repairs, you want a mechanic who is knowledgeable and experienced working with the brand, even if it’s for something as minor as regular maintenance.
 APA Total Car Care’s auto technicians have years of experience working on luxury vehicles, including all of the BMW models out there, including the M Series performance line.

 BMWs, like most German vehicles, require adherence to a strict maintenance schedule.
 Because even their normal line of vehicles are built with performance in mind, BMW uses high-end fluids, filters, and other maintenance components that their domestic and Asian counterparts may not.

 Very specific fluid specifications and oil filters made from fleece instead of paper are common to the German car lines.
-At Ace, we know the needs of these cars and we always use the right fluids and components to make sure your vehicle is maintained properly.
+At APA, we know the needs of these cars and we always use the right fluids and components to make sure your vehicle is maintained properly.

 Common BMW Repairs